Garin of Montaigu: In the Holy Land

 Throughout this long conflict, the support of the Hospitallers was unwavering and they were rewarded for their loyalty with territorial advantages.
-Montaigu received from Raymond-Roupen Gibelacar on 22 May 1207, the castle of Château de la Vieille in September 1210 and an annuity of 200 bezants on the casal of Gédéide in December 1216.
+Garin received from Raymond-Roupen Gibelacar on 22 May 1207, the castle of Château de la Vieille in September 1210 and an annuity of 200 bezants on the casal of Gédéide in December 1216.
 In 1210, Selefkeh, Chastel Neuf and Çamardı were given to the Hospitallers who together with Karaman, created a region to the north of Cilicia, where the Hospitallers would able to defend against the Seljuk Sultanate of Rûm.
 Constantine of Baberon, tutor of Isabella of Armenia, daughter of Leo I, proposed to buy back the commandery of Selefkeh at a high price in order to force Isabella to marry her to his son Héthoum I of Armenia.
 On learning of this, the commander, the squire Bertrand, preferred to abandon the place.
 But the abandonment of Selefkeh had no consequences for the rest of the possessions of the order in Cilicia.

-In the County of Jaffa, Montaigu received the lands of Geschale and a sum of 100 bezants, in the County of Edessa, half of the Chastel Rouge, in the county of Tripoli an annuity of 1,000 bezants and another of 2,000 bezants based on the Place of the Cloths in Gibelet, the house of Raymond IV of Tripoli in Laodicea, the castles of Berzaal, of Baqueer, of Quasse, of Bethorafig, of Gabronie and of Maarban.
+In the County of Jaffa, Garin received the lands of Geschale and a sum of 100 bezants, in the County of Edessa, half of the Chastel Rouge, in the county of Tripoli an annuity of 1,000 bezants and another of 2,000 bezants based on the Place of the Cloths in Gibelet, the house of Raymond IV of Tripoli in Laodicea, the castles of Berzaal, of Baqueer, of Quasse, of Bethorafig, of Gabronie and of Maarban.
 In Cyprus, he obtained from Hugh I of Cyprus an important donation of lands and castles with extensive privileges.